 British artist John Isaacs challenges the everyday paradoxes of contemporary society with his visceral and grotesque imagery.
-Despite being mainly known for his works, both sculptures of humans and animals, Isaacs works a variety of techniques like neon, bronze, Carrara marble, terracotta, video, and photography.
+Despite being mainly known for his sculptural works, Isaacs employs a variety of techniques like neon, bronze, Carrara marble, terracotta, video, and photography.
 For Isaacs, art ‘is a form of healing and philosophy’; his works are as different as many are the questions he attempts to reply to.
 In his own words: ‘A lot of the shows I do don’t look like a solo exhibition, they look, instead, like a curated group exhibition.
 This is a form of anonymity [...] ', a way to remove boundaries in his working practice.
 Placed together, indeed, his works create dialogues thanks to which unexpected meanings emerge.